Big Brother VIP (Albanian TV series) season 3

 Big Brother VIP 3, was the third season of Big Brother VIP, hosted by Ledion Liço, replacing Arbana Osmani.
 The season began airing on 13 January 2024 on Top Channel, and ended after 134 days on 25 May 2024.
 The whole season, live from the house, can be viewed in two live pay-per-view channels, with the name Big Brother VIP 1 and Big Brother VIP 2, which are available on Albanian television platform DigitAlb.
 Arbër Hajdari returned as opinionist in the live evictions shows and was joined by Ori Nebijaj, replacing Zhaklin Lekatari.
-In the third live show, season 1 housemate Einxhel Shkira replaced Arbër Hajdari who was temporarily away.
+In the third live show, season 1 finalist Einxhel Shkira replaced Arbër Hajdari who was temporarily away.

 The spin-off show Big Brother VIP – Fans' Club was hosted this season, by singer and television presenter Enxhi Nasufi.
 The two opinionists for the third season were season 2 housemate Ronaldo Sharka and reality TV star Ina Kollçaku.
 The 60-minute radio show Big Brother Radio returned for the second season, with Elona Duro, Eni Shehu and Albana Ruçi as the hosts.
 Like in the last seasons, one week after the final of the show, was broadcast a reunion show, with the name Post Big Brother VIP.
 The two episodes were broadcast on 28 May 2024 and 1 June 2024.
 The show was hosted by Ledion Liço, and the two opinionists were Arbër Hajdari and Ori Nebijaj.

 On 25 May 2024, Egla Ceno was announced as the winner of the season, with Julian Deda as the runner-up.